FAQs

 For example - a statement might read “Healthcare should be equally high quality for every person, regardless of their wealth, sex, or ethnicity”.
 Participants are likely to vote this statement is important, but may comment that we should add “gender identity, race, and age” to the statement.

 At this stage, a final meeting is usually held between participants.
-At the meeting each of the successful statements is discussed in more detail, and a panel votes a final time on whether they should still be included.
-This final meeting achieves ‘consensus’ - an agreement between people on a final list of statements.
+At the meeting, each of the successful statements is discussed in more detail, and a panel votes for a final time on whether they should be included.
+This final meeting achieves ‘consensus’ - an agreement between people on a final list of recommendations.

-The STANDING Together project will use a delphi study to decide on a list of standards aimed at improving how health data are collected and used (particularly when making AI tools for healthcare use).
+The STANDING Together project used a delphi study to decide on a list of recommendations aimed at improving how health data are collected and used (particularly when making AI tools for healthcare use).

-We have already reviewed many existing guidelines, standards, and frameworks, and have taken the most useful bits of each of them.
-These useful bits have been assembled into a list of statements (at this stage termed as ‘items’), and the list will be voted on as described above.
+We reviewed many existing guidelines, standards, and frameworks, and have taken the most useful bits of each of them.
+These useful bits have been assembled into a list of statements (at this stage termed as ‘items’), and the list has been voted on as described above.